paulscherrerinstitute/bsread_python/Readme.md

 ```

 By default the receive function of bsread is blocking.
-Due to the nature of the underlying protocol, the desired receive timeout needs to be specified while creating the source.
+Due to the nature of the underlying protocol, a desired receive timeout needs to be specified while creating the source.

 ```python
 from bsread import source